Why wait for summer to make hot sauce? Here’s how to make hot sauce from dried peppers, so you can make it year-round.

 Last week, I shared how to make hot sauce without turning on the stove, and one reader asked if the recipe would work with dried peppers instead of fresh.
 What a great question!
 Since I happened to have a small bag of dried, Thai chilies on hand, I gave this a go, and it turned out really well!

-- Add the peppers to the bowl with the garlic cloves, then pour enough vinegar over them to cover.
-Use your spoons again, like in the picture above, to keep the peppers from floating, and soak for 30 minutes more.
+Add the peppers to the bowl with the garlic cloves, then pour enough vinegar over them to cover.
+Use your spoons again, like in the picture, to keep the peppers from floating, and soak for 30 minutes more.

-That’s it!
-Those Thai chilis were pretty spicy, but you could mix things up and use any hot peppers you like to control the heat.
-If you don’t like things too atomic, you can also shake some of the seeds out of the peppers before you start, since the seeds definitely up the heat factor.
+The Thai chilis that I used were pretty spicy, but you can mix things up and use any hot peppers you like to control the heat.
+If you don’t like things too atomic, you can also shake some of the seeds out of the peppers before you start, since the seeds up the heat factor.